 Lyn has recently retired after 17 years as the Executive Director of the Australian Psychological Society, the peak professional body for psychologists in Australia.
+Lyn still serves on a number of Federal Government expert advisory and reference groups concerned with health and mental health policy, and service delivery.
 Lyn was formerly Head of the School of Psychological Science, La Trobe University and Inaugural Director of the Victorian Parenting Centre.
 She is a clinical psychologist specialising in couple, child, family and group therapy, as well as conflict resolution.
-Lyn sits on a number of Federal Government expert advisory and reference groups concerned with mental health policy and service delivery.
 She is a Fellow of the Australian Institute of Company Directors (AICD) and the Australian Institute of Management.
 Lyn has been a Board Member since 1993, was Vice-President from May 2013 and has been President of the RAV Board since October 2014.

 Kaye is a highly accomplished businesswoman and leader in the health sector.
 She is an endorsed clinical and counselling psychologist, consultant to the insurance industry, in-demand speaker and trainer, and has held national roles in psychology regulation and professional standards.
 She has operated a successful group psychology practice in Williamstown, Victoria for 17 years.
 Kaye is a well-known mentor and supervisor to early career psychologists.
 She currently operates a consulting company offering business advice and coaching to psychology practices.
 She was an appointee to the first Psychology Board of Australia.
-Her current appointments include Independent Chair of a Consortium Advisory Committee for four headspace clinics in western and northern Melbourne; Director of South West Allied Health Network, a voluntary coalition advocating allied health services in South Western Melbourne; and an appointee to the Melbourne Primary Health Care Clinical Governance Council.
+Her current appointments include Independent Chair of the Expert Advisory Group on Mental Health (North Western Melbourne Primary Health Network).
 Kaye is also a member of the YMCA Redress Panel, which is responding to the findings and recommendations of the Royal Commission into Institutional Responses to Child Sexual Abuse.
 Kaye chairs the Clinical Governance Committee.
 She joined the RAV Board in 2016.